*

 Before the Open, the members of Midlothian chipped in to help with Fred's modest expenses.
 A youngster from the club was his caddie, a boy who was accustomed to receiving 35 to 50 cents a round.
 The entrance fee was $5, but the Open championship did not require a qualifying round, and admission was free for spectators.
 They played 36 holes on Thursday, 36 holes on Friday and the 18 hole play-off on Saturday.
 Playing time for 36 holes was about five hours.

 McLeod's equipment included eight clubs: five irons, two woods and a putter.
 His golf shoes were street shoes with screwed in hobnails.
 The balls were the larger and lighter type, lacking in uniformity.
-He also made an adjustment in his clubs.
-He filed the face of his driver to "lay it back a little."
-One also could file or punch irons for backspin.
+He also made an adjustment to his clubs, filling the face of his driver to "lay it back a little." and file or punch his irons for backspin.

 President Warren G. Harding invited Fred McLeod and Jim Barnes to have lunch at the White House in 1921.